Khushboo2724/Visual-Alchemy/README.md

 4. For Anaglyph effect- any above generated video on applying effect can be converted into anaglyph to see the effects applied to the videos in a 3D view by using the anaglyph glasses(glasses with red and blue filters on either eye frame)
-5. For 360 degree- Just as much any video will give you the effect (I have given a sample vid in the code rep)
+5. For 360 degree- Just as much any video will give you the effect (I have given a sample vid in the code repo)
+I AM EVEN BETTER GIVING ALL THE OUPUT VIDEO FILES GENERATED IN THE REPO

 **Enjoy transforming your videos into captivating spatial experiences with VisualAlchemy!**